Indonesian designers defy stereotypes of Muslim fashion

 Headdresses are compulsory in any case and outfits should not be tight or see-through, but the three young Indonesians who kicked off Jakarta Fashion Week were clearly challenging stereotypes with their ready-to-wear collections.

-Nur Zahra showed folk designs in organic materials with natural colors, mainly indigo and khaki.
+Nur Zahra showed folk designs in organic materials with natural colours, mainly indigo and khaki.

 Jenahara Nasution’s Eastern Opulence line was sleekly cut with linings of flowing organdy and chiffon silk, accented with traditional Tasikmalaya embroidery from West Java.

-Dian Wahyu Utami’s Dian Pelangi brand delved into the 1960s with bursts of bright colors in batik prints.
+Dian Wahyu Utami’s Dian Pelangi brand delved into the 1960s with bursts of bright colours in batik prints.

 “To make Muslim wear so the people look cool has always been my mission,” said 27-year-old Nasution.